chipcullen/chipcullen_com/src/posts/colorosetta.md

 - Typescript
 - A lot of pieces borrow from [The Contrast Triangle](https://contrast-triangle.com)

 I hope you find it useful!
-Let me know if you're using it by leaving a comment below.
-I've decided to not include any kind of analytics, so I really don't know who is using it.